Attorneys working with Top Class Actions are in the fight to end sex trafficking.

 Where Does Human Trafficking Occur?

-Managers and staff at hotels, motels, truck stops, and similar facilities are often aware that vulnerable and marginalized individuals are being forced into prostitution, yet they are turning a blind eye to these activities.
+Managers and staff at hotels, motels, truck stops, and similar facilities are often aware that vulnerable and marginalized individuals are being forced into prostitution, yet they are willfully ignorant of these activities.

 This not only includes mainstream businesses such as hotels/motels, truck stops, and taxi cab companies, but also specialty businesses often catering to sex buyers, such as casinos, sporting venues, conference centers, private airports, and cruise liners.

 What Human Sex Trafficking Lawsuits Have Been Filed?